cerianthid text index | photo index

 They are animals and not plants!

-Unlike other anemones, they have two types of tentacles: long outer tentacles and short inner tentacles.
+Unlike true anemones, they have two types of tentacles: long outer tentacles and short inner tentacles.

 They retract into their tubes at low tide.
 Don't step on the tubes!